sindresorhus/conf/readme.md

 The `migrations` object should be consisted of a key-value pair of `version`: `handler`.

 **Note**: The `projectVersion` option should be specified in order for the migrations to be run.
-But you only need to specify the version if you don't have a package.json file in your project.
+But you only need to specify the `projectVersion` if you don't have a package.json file in your project.

 Example: